 Layoffs Hurt Remaining Workers

-"That's because layoffs aren't just harmful to workers; they're costly for companies, too.," said former Harvard Business Review editor Walter Frick.
+"That's because layoffs aren't just harmful to workers; they're costly for companies, too," said former Harvard Business Review editor Walter Frick.
 "Hiring and training are expensive, so companies prefer not to have to rehire when the economy picks back up, particularly if they think the downturn will be brief."

-"The increase in hours and the surge in responsibility due to layoffs no doubt has contributed to the widespread burnout of American workers," career coach Ashley Stahl said in Forbes.
+"The increase in hours and the surge in responsibility due to layoffs no doubt have contributed to the widespread burnout of American workers," career coach Ashley Stahl said in Forbes.
 "Workers were not only taking on more hours but more responsibility, with 36 percent noting increased responsibility as a contributing factor to their burnout."

 Layoff Alternative: Delegate